marchon/Grapher/README.md

       	      | Keywords: "members" - see who are the members of a group.

       -u      | Get User information.

+      -r      | Attempt to resolve a facebook CDN photo to a profile.

       -p      | Get Page information.